 When it's the peak of salmon season and tomato season, putting the two together only makes sense in the simplest way possible.
 Bright, fresh salsa.
 Smoky grilled salmon.
 Lightly charred tortillas with a slight crunch from the grill.
 It's simplicity at its best.

-Grab some beautiful salmon and cut it into filets for easy handling on the grill.
+Grab some beautiful wild Copper River Salmon and cut it into filets for easy handling on the grill.
 Mix up a quick dry rub for some extra spice and sweetness, then sprinkle it on the flesh side of the fish.
 If you want to skip the dry rub, you can just go with kosher salt and some black pepper.